fabrice8/markojs-form/README.md

 ## Form Validation

-**FormHandler** has couple of in-build validation rules that you can use out of the box.
+**FormHandler** has couple of in-build validation rules that you can use.
 - `required`: Specify that the input field is required
 - `url`: Check whether the input value is a valid URL
 - `domain`: Check whether the input value is a valid Domain/Hostname